Politics of England: Church of England

 The Church of England is the officially established Christian church in England.
-Queen Elizabeth II is the official head of the church, with the title Supreme Governor of the Church of England, while the Archbishop of Canterbury is the head clergyman.
-The canon law of the Church of England states, "We acknowledge that the Queen's most excellent Majesty, acting according to the laws of the realm, is the highest power under God in this kingdom, and has supreme authority over all persons in all causes, as well ecclesiastical as civil."
+King Charles III is the official head of the church, with the title Supreme Governor of the Church of England, while the Archbishop of Canterbury is the head clergyman.
+The canon law of the Church of England states, "We acknowledge that the King's most excellent Majesty, acting according to the laws of the realm, is the highest power under God in this kingdom, and has supreme authority over all persons in all causes, as well ecclesiastical as civil."
 In practice this power is often exercised through Parliament and the Prime Minister.

-Of the forty-four diocesan archbishops and bishops in the Church of England, only twenty-six are permitted to sit in the House of Lords.
+Of the forty-four diocesan archbishops and bishops in the Church of England, twenty-six are permitted to sit in the House of Lords.
 The Archbishops of Canterbury and York automatically have seats, as do the Bishops of London, Durham and Winchester.
 The remaining twenty-one seats are filled in order of seniority by consecration.
 It may take a diocesan bishop a number of years to reach the House of Lords, at which point he becomes a Lord Spiritual.